Open Learning course registration will be unavailable due to maintenance on Friday, September 30, from 9:00 am to 10:00 am.

-- Make an acceptable blood smear and stain it.
+- Make, or demonstrate knowledge of procedure, an acceptable blood smear and stain it.

 - Module A: General Competencies

 - Module B: Blood Collection

 - Module E: Hematology Specimens

 - Module H: Non-Technical Evaluation

 The only text resource that students need is the Competency Manual; however, students may